seejiafong/SmartPortfolioAdvisor/README.md

 ### To run the system in local machine:
 #### System Requirements
-Ubuntu 20.04
+Ubuntu 20.04  <br />
 At least 2 Gb of hard disk space

 #### Application Requirements
-For frontend: application requirements to be installed using npm for dependencies listed in package.json For backend: application requiremetns to be installed using pip for dependencies listed in requirements.txt
+For frontend: application requirements to be installed using npm for dependencies listed in package.json <br />
+For backend: application requiremetns to be installed using pip for dependencies listed in requirements.txt